ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ## Introduction: immutability and side-effects

-This article explains side-effects and immutability for someone who isn't that familar with functional programming, and then goes on to the main point, how knowledge of such features impacts writing ordinary imperative code.
+This article explains side-effects and immutability for someone who isn't that familiar with functional programming, and then goes on to the main point, how knowledge of such features impacts writing ordinary imperative code.
 Readers familiar with the topic can proceed directly to the section titled "Effects On The Programmer".